This is important:

 I try to spend an hour or two each day in a coffee shop, sipping espresso, reading, and thinking the deep thoughts.

 I go bouldering (indoors) frequently.
-I like the way bouldering established a series of challenging but attainable goals, the convivial nature of working a problem with a group of people, and the convenience of a fifteen minute door-to-door trip.
+I like the way bouldering established a series of challenging but attainable goals, the social nature of working a problem with a group of people, and the convenience of a fifteen minute door-to-door trip.

 Also, my skin sparkles in direct sunlight.
 The result of an unfortunate glitter accident during my wayward youth.

 (C) My favorite bands include: agalloch, blut aus nord, boris, drudkh, earth, fleurety, the gault, in the woods..., krallice, leviathan, negura bunget, ocrilim, opeth, sunn O))), ulver, weakling, and wolves in the throne room.
 I'm passionate about music, but I gave up on evangelism years ago.
 With regards to other people's music, I get along well with post-rock, electronica, and industrial.
 For the past few weeks, I've been coding to synthwave, which makes relatively mundane work feel like a run in the matrix.